Metaswitch/gemini/docs/gemini_overview.md

 ## Gemini Configuration

 Gemini is configured in the subscriber's IFCs, and is registered as a general terminating AS for INVITE and SUBSCRIBE requests.
-It has a mandatory "twin-prefix" parameter - this specifies the prefix to apply to the user part of URIs to route to the mobile twin.
+It has an optional "twin-prefix" parameter - this specifies the prefix to apply to the user part of URIs to route to the mobile twin.
 The application server name should be set to `mobile-twinned` @ the cluster of nodes running the Gemini application servers (which will be the Sprout cluster, or a standalone application server cluster).

 An example IFC is: